9 Questions to Ask When Comparing Car Insurance Quotes

-When buying new car insurance policy or switching companies, you need to compare the various quotes first.
-When doing so, you should ask certain questions, including if there a difference in price for the same amount of coverage for different companies, who the policy covers, and the deductible amount?
+When buying a new car insurance policy or switching companies, you need to compare the various quotes first.
+When doing so, you should ask certain questions, including: Is there a difference in price for the same amount of coverage for different companies?
+Who does the policy cover?
+What is the deductible amount?

-Liability insurance: Most states require a minimum amount of liability insurance.
+- Liability insurance: Most states require a minimum amount of liability insurance.
 Liability insurance helps to pay for any damage or injury costs associated with an accident you cause.

-Personal Injury Protection (PIP) or MedPay insurance: PIP or MedPay covers the cost of any injury you suffer in an accident involving a car.
+- Personal Injury Protection (PIP) or MedPay insurance: PIP or MedPay covers the cost of any injury you suffer in an accident involving a car.
 You can have one or the other, but not both.

-In addition to yourself, find out if the policy cover anyone else.
-Even if someone does not drive your car, you must list them on your insurance if they can legally drive and live in the same household as you.
+Find out if the policy covers anyone other than yourself.
+Even if a person does not drive your car, you must list them on your insurance if they can legally drive and live in the same household as you.
 You can also list them on your insurance as an additional driver.

-- Spouse or domestic partner
+- A spouse or domestic partner

 - Any children of driving age in the house

 - Anyone else living at the same address, such as friends or family members

 3. How Much Is the Deductible?